mvdmerwe/PhDThesisCode/README.md

 VehicleProperties.csv | The vehicle capabilities and starting position data file used in Chapters 5 and 6.
 COPBechmarks.zip | COPTW benchmark instances used for computational testing in Chapter 3.
 MRBenchmarks.zip | Benchmarks used for computational testing of the Asset Protection model in Chapter 4.
+UniformBenchmarks.zip | Benchmark instances with spacially uniform locations as used in Chapter 4 for computational testing.

 ### Algorithms